timlevett/timlevett/README.md

 ### Hi there 👋

-- I am a Senior Engineering Manager at Grafana Labs, a leader in Software Observability.
+- I am a Director of Engineering at Grafana Labs, a leader in Software Observability.
 In a previous life I worked as an engineer and database administrator.
 - I'm currently working on a few hobby projects in TypeScript and Angular while also trying to find time to contribute to Open Source.

 <!--